ClimeApp/ClimeApp_development/README.md

 # ClimeApp Development

 ClimeApp is a data processing tool for the state-of-the-art ModE-RA Global Climate Reanalysis.
+For more information, visit the [ClimeApp website](https://mode-ra.unibe.ch/climeapp/).

 ## Table of Contents
 * [Authors](#Authors)